Back to explore the toolkit

 • Create process metrics to regularly evaluate the implementation of the facility-based protocols.

 • Define target metrics for OUD treatment.
-Develop facility-specific metrics to track implementation and effectiveness of OUD treatment protocols (e.g., development of a dashboard if enough volume vs. audit of OUD cases if a few cases) and assess for disparities in treatment (e.g., examine outcomes by race, preferred language).
+Develop facility-specific metrics to track implementation and effectiveness of OUD treatment and referral protocols (e.g., development of a dashboard if enough volume vs. audit of OUD cases if a few cases) and assess for disparities in treatment (e.g., examine outcomes by race, preferred language).

 • Delineate role(s) for assessment and improvement of OUD treatment.
 Designate either an individual or a team to take accountability for ongoing facility-level assessment and improvement of OUD treatment in pregnancy to ensure access and health equity.